TolikPylypchuk/SharpHook/README.md

 The library also provides the `SharpHook.GlobalHookBase` class which you can extend to create your own implementation of the global hook.
 It calls the appropriate event handlers, and you only need to implement a strategy for dispatching the events.
-It also contains a finalizer which will stop the global hook if this object is not reachable anymore.
+It also keeps a reference to a running global hook so that it's not garbage-collected.

 ### Reactive Global Hooks